CaterHatterPillar/warp-paper/README.md

 ### dv2549.py ###
 dv2549.py is a Python script that runs the matrixgen and experiment a set amount of times with varying configurations.
 The scripts purpose is to collect the output of experiment and compile research data.
+When dv2549.py has been run, results will be collected in - sequence - under dv2549/.
+Results collected are the following:
+*	Kernel dispatch time (ms)
+*	Precision deviation minimum
+*	Precision deviation maximum
+*	Precision deviation standard

 #### dv2549.py use ####
 1. Move the script into the configurational folder of experiment being used (dv2549/bin/experiment/Debug or dv2549/bin/experiment/Release).
+2. Make sure experiment.exe has been compiled sucessfully.
-2. Make sure matrixgen has been compiled in Release-mode (dv2549/bin/matrixgen/Release).
+3. Make sure matrixgen.exe and analytics.exe have both been compiled in Release-mode (dv2549/bin/matrixgen/Release/ & dv2549/bin/analytics/Release/).
-3. Run dv2549.py using Python 3.4 or later.
+4. Run dv2549.py using Python 3.4 or later.
-4. This segment is supposed to describe arguments to the dv2549.py-script, but the author got lost somewhere along the way.